AvailLang/Avail/README.md

 PUBLISHING AVAIL
 --------------------------------------------------------------------------------
-At the time of writing, Avail provides six distinct publishable libraries/utilities one of which is a Gradle plugin used to simplify the start and development of a new Avail project.
+At the time of writing, Avail provides three distinct publishable libraries.

 The Avail Foundation is in the process of working towards making the Avail Gradle plugin available in Gradle's plugin repository as well as making the